 0.5 course: Biology 2290F/G.

-0.5 course at the 4000-level from any of the following subject areas: Anatomy and Cell Biology, Biochemistry, Biostatistics, Epidemiology, Medical Bioinformatics, Medical Biophysics, Medical Sciences, Microbiology and Immunology, One Health, Pathology, Pharmacology, Physiology, Physiology and Pharmacology.
+1.0 course from: Medical Sciences 4000E, additional courses from Groups 1 and 2, 4000-level courses in Anatomy and Cell Biology, Biochemistry, Biostatistics, Epidemiology, Medical Bioinformatics, Medical Biophysics, Microbiology and Immunology, One Health, Pathology, Pharmacology, Physiology, Physiology and Pharmacology*.